manuelp/manuelp.github.io/_posts/2015-12-30-pairs-duplicates.markdown

 Our problem statement is this: we have a list of tuples of type `P2<String, String>`, and we want to identify the duplicates.

-To specify this requirement, we write a unit test^[We use the [TDD as if you meant it](http://coderetreat.org/facilitating/activities/tdd-as-if-you-meant-it) technique.]:
+To specify this requirement, we write a unit test[^1]:

 ```java
 public class FindPairsDuplicatesTest {